 GABA: Calming Chemicals For Most People

-The problem is that these drugs are very hard to quit and have many side effects.
+The problem is that these drugs are tough to quit and have many side effects.
 For example, caffeine makes you feel more alert because it can increase glutamate activity and block GABA from being released.
 People think that problems with the GABA system cause anxiety, panic attacks, heart palpitations, and lack of sleep.

-- Anti-anxiety drugs often target GABA receptors in the brain and are very effective at lowering panic attacks, difficulty breathing, and other typically benign symptoms of low GABA levels.
+• Anti-anxiety drugs often target GABA receptors in the brain and are very effective at lowering panic attacks, difficulty breathing, and other typically benign symptoms of low GABA levels.
 These medications, however, do not regulate the brain’s capabilities.
 Inducing GABA results in dependency, withdrawal, and perhaps increased anxiety.

-- Mutations in the ABAT gene cause GABA-transaminase deficiency, leading to some individuals’ low-level GABA. (source)
+• Mutations in the ABAT gene cause GABA-transaminase deficiency, leading to some individuals’ low-level GABA. (source)

 Body-Mind, Gut, and Vagus Nerve